Boosting Object Representation Learning via Motion and Object Continuity: Experimental Evaluations

-To this end, we compare the SOTA unsupervised object detection method, SPACE \cite{SPACE2020}, with and without our MOC scheme on images obtained from different reinforcement learning environments of the Atari 2600 domain \cite{Brockman2016OpenAIG}.
-SPACE is the only object discovery model ---to the best of our knowledge--- trained on images obtained from different RL environments.
-Details on its architecture and original training procedure can be found in App.~\ref{appendix:space}.
+\textbf{Experimental setup.} To this end, we consider the SPACE model~\cite{SPACE2020} and a Slot Attention model~\cite{locatello2020slotattention} as base object discovery models, and compare performances of these trained with (+MOC) and without our MOC scheme (baseline, models only optimized for reconstruction).
+As we are ultimately interested in RL as downstream reasoning task, we train these models on images obtained from different reinforcement learning environments of the Atari 2600 domain \cite{Brockman2016OpenAIG}.
+As SPACE is the only object discovery model ---to the best of our knowledge--- trained on images obtained from different of the mostly used Atari environments, we focus the bulk of our evaluations on this, but provide results also on a Slot Attention model to show the generality and improvements across different base models.
+Both architectures are visualized in Fig.~7 , with further details and training procedures (\cf App.~B ).
 We specifically focus on a subset of Atari games, namely AirRaid, Boxing, Carnival, MsPacman, Pong, Riverraid, SpaceInvaders and Tennis, many of which were investigated in the original work of SPACE.
-Note that this subset of Atari games contains a large variance in the complexity of objects, \ie the number, shape, and size of objects, as well as games with both static and dynamic backgrounds, representing an interesting test ground for our purposes.
+Note that this subset of Atari games contains a large variance in the complexity of objects, \ie the number, shape, and size of objects, as well as games with both static and dynamic backgrounds, representing a valid test ground.

-Overall, we evaluate $3$ model settings: the original baseline SPACE model (using the original code), and SPACE incorporated in our full MOC training scheme (SPOC).
-When evaluating latent representations benefits, we also provide ablation investigations of SPOC with the object continuity mechanism removed (\mbox{SPOC w/o OC}), \ie only providing motion supervision.
-For each experiment, the results are averaged over converged (final) states of $5$ seeded runs.
-We provide details on the hyperparameters in App.~\ref{appendix:hyperparameters} and on the evaluation metrics in each subsection, and further in App.~\ref{appendix:evaluation_metrics}.
-Unless specified otherwise, the reported final evaluations are performed on a separated test set (not used for training or fine-tuning) for each game.
+Overall, we evaluate $3$ model settings: the original base models, SPACE and Slot Attention (SLAT), and both incorporated in our full MOC training scheme (SPACE+MOC and SLAT+MOC).
+We further provide specific ablation experiments in which the base model is only trained via $\mathcal{L}^{B}$ and $\mathcal{L}^{M}$, but without $\mathcal{L}^{OC}$.
+For each experiment, the results are averaged over converged (final) states of multiple seeded runs.
+We provide details on the hyperparameters in App.~B for both models and on the evaluation metrics in each subsection, and further in App.~E .
+Unless specified otherwise, the reported final evaluations are performed on a separated, unseen test set for each game.

+As the aim of our work focuses on RL for Atari games, in our experimental evaluations we use a basic optical flow (OF) technique described in App.~C.1 which provides us with sufficient masks $\hat{\alpha}$ of moving objects.
+As previously noted, the exact optical flow implementation, however, is not a core component of MOC and can be replaced with any other out-of-the-box OF approach such as \cite{teed2020raft, stone2021smurf}.
 All figures are best viewed in color.